LambdaMamba/CTFwriteups/UTCTF_2022/forensics/sounds_familiar/README.md

-# UTCTF 2022 Sounds Familiar
+# UTCTF 2022 Sounds Familiar (Category: Forensics)
 The challenge is the following,

 ![Figure 1](img/challenge.png)